Olivia Vermeulen © Felix Broede

 BIOGRAPHY

-As an internationally sought-after concert singer, Olivia Vermeulen devotes herself with great passion to the classical and baroque repertoire.
-She has performed with Masaaki Suzuki and the Bach Collegium Japan in Handel's Messiah, Bach's St Matthew Passion and Mozart's Mass in C minor (the latter being released with the label BIS Records).
-Equally in demand as a soloist in Bach's Passions, she recently worked with the Orchestra of the Eighteenth Century and Residentie Orkest The Hague for Bach's St Matthew Passion, while at the International Baroque Days at Melk Abbey in Austria she appeared with Concentus Musicus under Stefan Gottfried as the Sorceress in Purcell's Dido and Aeneas, further to a solo matinee featuring works by Geminiani, Handel and Pepusch.
+As an internationally sought-after concert singer, Olivia Vermeulen appears regularly on stage in classical and baroque repertoire.
+With Masaaki Suzuki and the Bach Collegium Japan she performed Handel's Messiah, Bach's St Matthew Passion and Mozart's Mass in C minor – the latter which was released by BIS Records and received a Gramophone Award.
+Equally in demand as a soloist in Bach's Passions, she has worked with the Orchestra of the Eighteenth Century and Residentie Orkest The Hague for the St Matthew Passion, while at the International Baroque Days at Melk Abbey in Austria she appeared with Concentus Musicus under Stefan Gottfried as the Sorceress in Purcell's Dido and Aeneas, further to a solo matinee featuring works by Geminiani, Handel and Pepusch.

-Other important career highlights to date include her role debut as Donna Elvira in Mozart's Don Giovanni and Dorabella in Così fan tutte, both with the Freiburg Baroque Orchestra conducted by René Jacobs.
-Under the same director, she also made her house debut at the Opéra national de Paris as Abel in Alessandro Scarlatti's opera Il primo omicidio, a coproduction with the Berlin State Opera.
-In addition, Olivia made her house debut at Opernhaus Zürich as Cherubino in Mozart's Le nozze di Figaro and returned to the Berlin State Opera for a new production of Vivaldi's rarely performed Il Giustino under René Jacobs.
+Other important milestones in her career include a role debut as Donna Elvira in Mozart's Don Giovanni and Dorabella in Così fan tutte, both with the Freiburg Baroque Orchestra conducted by René Jacobs.
+She made her house debut, also with Jacobs, at the Opéra national de Paris as Abel in Alessandro Scarlatti's opera Il primo omicidio, a co-production with the Berlin State Opera.
+Olivia made her house debut at Opernhaus Zürich as Cherubino in Mozart's Le nozze di Figaro and returned to the Berlin State Opera for a new production of Vivaldi's rarely performed Il Giustino.

-An additional focus of Olivia Vermeulen’s artistry is song and lieder, with the year 2020 marking the release of her highly acclaimed solo album "Dirty Minds", which was awarded the Annual Prize of the German Record Critics and the Edison Klassiek Prize.
+Equally at home on the recital stage, Olivia Vermeulen released the highly acclaimed solo album "Dirty Minds", which was awarded the Annual Prize of the German Record Critics and the Edison Klassiek Prize.
 Together with her lieder partner Jan Philip Schulze, she took the album on tour to the Oxford International Song Festival, the International Lied Festival Zeist, the Gesellschaftshaus Magdeburg and the International Art Centre deSingel in Antwerp.
 At the Brucknerhaus Linz, the pair gave a recital dedicated to the Second Viennese School, also featuring works by Zemlinsky, Webern, Schönberg and Berg.

-Numerous radio and CD recordings are a testament to Olivia Vermeulen’s versatility.
-Following her first solo disc “Dirty Minds” with Dutch label Challenge Records, she performed the programme in an acclaimed debut recital at the Amsterdam Concertgebouw.
-Her second solo album "Hello Darkness" was released in 2022.
+Numerous radio and CD recordings are a testament to Olivia Vermeulen’s artistic versatility.
+Following her first solo disc “Dirty Minds” with Dutch label Challenge Records, she performed the programme in an acclaimed debut recital in February 2020 at the Amsterdam Concertgebouw, releasing thereafter her second solo album "Hello Darkness" in February 2022, also with Challenge Records and alongside pianist Jan Philip Schulze.
+The last release in this series - after the down-to-earth ‘Dirty Minds’ and the black humour of ‘Hello Darkness’, is an album dedicated to the celestial worlds entitled ‘In Heaven’ - bringing this trilogy to a fitting conclusion with another song recital at the Amsterdam Concertgebouw.

 www.oliviavermeulen.com